Booming Berlin: Best Bets for the Artsy Traveler

 Highlights of the House of Music

-• The virtostage—a multimedia and interactive production.
+This is a multimedia and interactive production.
 When you move in front of the screen, you become part of the 15-minute opera “zeitperlen”.
-Members of the Vienna Philharmonic recorded the music with vocals by opera star Natalia Ushakova.
+Members of the Vienna Philharmonic Orchestra recorded the music with vocals by opera star Natalia Ushakova.
 Technically and musically, the production is a remarkable achievement.

-• Sound installations using state-of-the-art technology, including opportunities to visualize sound as waves, swirls, and grids.-of-the-art technology, including opportunities to visualize sound as waves, swirls, and grids.
+These installations use state-of-the-art technology, including opportunities to visualize sound as waves, swirls, and grids.

 Exhibits at the House of Music